tijsboussier/blog/spaces.md

 permalink: /spaces
 ---

 This is a list of online public spaces that I have or once had an account on.
-They are all websites and apps that I use/used to use to share some of my life with the wider world.
+They are all websites and apps that I use or used to use to share some of my life with the wider world.
 Limited (mostly) to services I was an active user of at some point.
 Non-exhaustive; going by memory.
-Starting with [active accounts](#active), then the [graveyard](#graveyard).
+Starting with [active accounts](#active), after that I turn to the [graveyard](#graveyard).
 Presented alphabetically.

 ## Active